MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
-Allows the IT Admin to disable autorestart notifications for update installations.
+Allows the IT Admin to disable autoSrestart notifications for update installations.

 <!--/Description-->
 <!--ADMXMapped-->